 - Polydactyly may increase the risk for MTP subluxation (partial dislocation of joints).

-Polydactyly affecting the fingers can result in difficulty writing or using the hands for common tasks.
+Polydactyly of the fingers can affect fine motor skills, potentially resulting in difficulty writing or using the hands for common tasks.
 There is also risk of infection, pain at the site, and decreased function following surgical correction.

 Some babies may not develop complications, while others with uncorrected polydactyly could also face problems with writing, walking, and other skills that require the use of hands and feet.